 Farmhouse owned and occupied by Benjamin Turner

-Some 90 years after the property was built, the farmhouse was owned by farmer, Benjamin Turner.
-At the time of the Great Ellingham Inclosures c.1799, Benjamin Turner owned four messuages (dwellinghouses with outbuildings a land), a cottage, a blacksmith’s shop and various parcels of land.
+At the turn of the 18th century and the inclosures of Great Ellingham, the farmhouse was owned by farmer, Benjamin Turner.
+The property was one of four messuages (dwellinghouses with outbuildings a land), owned by Turner together with a cottage, a blacksmith’s shop and various parcels of land.
 Benjamin lived in one of the messuages, and let the other properties to tenants.

 Extract from 1802 Map of Great Ellingham.
 Original held at Norfolk Record Office.
 Russell James Colman Plans.
 Cat.
 Ref.
 C/Ca 1/84.
 With kind permission of NRO